Merge games are growing at a fast pace. They are also making a lot of money.

 This subgenre has been the talk of the town for a while now, and here’s why.

-It all started a couple of years back, in 2017, when Gram Games released the first game with merge mechanics – Merge Dragons.
+It all started many years back, in 2017, when Gram Games released the first game with merge mechanics – Merge Dragons (represented with blue color in the graph above).
+For the next several years, this game absolutely dominated the market.

 Just like it usually goes, other publishers soon recognized the potential of this mechanic.
 Hence, they soon started creating merge games of their own.

 According to Sensor Tower, from 2019 to 2021, the number of developed merge games tripled.
-Meanwhile, their download volumes remained relatively stable.
+This is when we see popular games appear like Merge Magic (green), EverMerge (red), and Merge Mansion (red).

 All of this created strong competition, and eventually – market saturation.